Activities

 Previous projects include the Brighton Build-A-Plane project encouraging high school students to learn a skill, pursue a career in aviation, and help build a Van's RV-12.
 Here you can find the plane's build log.
 And here is a newspaper story about their efforts!

-Additionally, Chapter 384 hosts Young Eagles flying events a few times a year.
-The last remaining event for this year is planned for 7 Oct 2023.
 Our pilots go through a vetting process to make sure that they and their airplanes are safe.
 We are also required to go through safety training put forth by the EAA at the national level to ensure that all participants are safe and have an enjoyable time.
-Since 1992, EAA Young Eagles has provided free introductory flights to youth ages 8 to 17.
-To date, more than 2 million young people have discovered the magic of flight.
+Interested in a free flight?
+Go to our chapter website https://chapters.eaa.org/eaa384/young-eagles and contact one of our Young Eagles Coordinators.

 Learn to fly!
 Brighton Flying Club